 I also created a Facebook group for producers called The Art of Selling Beats.
 I and a few other successful producers are in there to help you with any questions you have.

 Last but not least.
-Leave a comment below.
+Either slide in my DMs to connect with me or leave a comment below.
 I would love to hear your thoughts on this guide.